Western Union Brokers 2022 - Which Brokers Accept Western Union?

 Limited Scope With Brokers

-Western Union is not usually a popular deposit option for trading brokerages.
+Western Union is not a popular deposit option at trading brokerages.
 As financial institutions, regulated brokers are required to perform anti-money laundering checks.
-Western Union has limited identity checks and so bank transfer is preferred as banks are also obligated to ‘know their customer’.
+Western Union has limited identity checks, so a wire transfer is often preferred as banks are obligated to ‘know their customer’.

-Western Union charges fees for transferring money which vary by location.
+Western Union Global Pay charges fees for transferring money which vary by location.
 It also makes money through currency exchange rates.
 The exchange rate offered can change daily.
 Unsurprisingly, high fees can cut into trading capital and potential profit margins.

-If you have a Western Union nearby and want to transfer money to an individual, Western Union offers one of the fastest ways to move cash across borders.
+If you have a branch nearby and want to transfer money to an individual, the firm offers one of the fastest ways to move cash across borders.
 In fact, you could move your cash from the USA to the UK in minutes.

-However, for traders looking to deposit with brokers, the service is likely to be no quicker than a bank wire transfer.
+However, for traders looking to deposit with online brokers, the service is likely to be no quicker than a bank wire transfer.
 Plus, you are limited to retail store opening times.
-You can, of course, transfer online or using the app at any hour, but since the broker will need deposit to a bank account, this offers limited benefit above a credit/debit card payment.
+You can, of course, transfer online or using the app at any hour, but since the broker will need to make a deposit to their bank account, this has limited benefits above a credit or debit card payment.

-Western Union is not available as a deposit or withdrawal option for most regulated brokers because of the security risks associated.
+Western Union is not available as a deposit or withdrawal option with most regulated brokers because of the security risks associated.

-Most brokers are subject to stringent anti-money laundering checks, meaning that they must ‘know their customer’.
-Since Western Union’s selling point is that it enables cash transactions for those who do not have bank accounts, it performs limited identity checks.
+Many trading firms are subject to stringent anti-money laundering checks, meaning that they must ‘know their customer’.
+Since the firm’s selling point is that it enables cash transactions for those who do not have bank accounts, it performs limited identity checks.
 This makes it difficult for forex brokers to do their due diligence to ensure that the funds have come from a legitimate source.

-But in contrast, some reviews suggest that Western Union have sometimes blocked their legitimate transactions due to recipients not being able to verify their identity, leading to a Trustpilot score of only three stars.
+But in contrast, some reviews suggest that Western Union has sometimes blocked legitimate transactions due to recipients not being able to verify their identity, leading to a Trustpilot score of 3.9 stars.

-In the past, Western Union has also been criticised as it has been utilised by fraudsters who take advantage of the fact that money cannot be withdrawn or refunded once it has been transferred.
+In the past, the firm has also been criticized because it has been utilized by fraudsters who take advantage of the fact that money cannot be withdrawn or refunded once it has been transferred.
 While credit card and bank transfers can be charged back, once the money has moved to the new location, this cannot be reversed.